BTCDDev/iota-dice-seed-generator/README.md

 # iota-dice-seed-generator
 Converts 243 Dice Rolls into a Perfectly Secret IOTA Seed

-##Building:
+### Building:

 `cmake ./path/to/iota-dice-seed-generator && make`

-##Usage:
+### Usage:

-Roll a 6 sided die 243 times, record each roll.
+Roll a 6 sided die 243 times, record each roll, making sure to record each 6 as a 0.

 Pass these rolls to the seed generator: